Layout Image

 Get a good secure firewall on your Windows computer for free.
 For those who have no idea what a firewall is, it is like having a security guard at the entrance to a building, monitoring who is coming and going.
 The guard stops those entering the building who he sees as suspicious or dangerous, and prevents those leaving the building who may have broken in and be trying to steal something.
 A computer firewall basically a security guard for your computer.

 Everyone, no matter what OS (Operating System) they are using, Windows, Linux or Apple, should be using a good secure firewall.
-Windows, from XP onwards, has the Windows firewall built into the OS.
+Windows, from XP onwards, has a Windows firewall built into the OS.
 The stats suggest that the average Windows machine on the Internet without a firewall is hacked within minutes.

-If you are using one of the popular security suites which combine a anti-virus , anti-spyware and firewall in one product, and have found it rated a useless in the Matousec ratings list, then turn of the firewall feature in your security suite, and install one of the recommended firewall programs.
-You can’t have multiple firewalls running on your computer at the same time.
-Not only may they clash, they will drive you crazy with all the questions they will ask!
-Yes, modern Windows firewalls are constantly asking you questions, and more questions, on whether something should be, or not be allowed to change something on you computer.
+Yes, modern Windows firewalls are constantly asking you questions, and more questions, on whether something should be, or not be allowed to change something on your Windows computer.
 There is a firewall learning period.
-After it has been trained on what is safe, or not it will not ask as many questions.
+After it has been trained on what is safe or not, it will not ask as many questions.
 There are no easy answers to some of these questions.

-If you are installing, un-installing or updating a software that has been virus checked or you know is safe, Allow / Remember it in the firewall pop up when asked.
+If you are installing, un-installing or updating a software that has been virus checked, or you know is safe, Allow / Remember it in the firewall pop up when asked.
 In Comodo, it will give you the option to select “Treat this as an Installer / Updater.”
 Select this option if the program fits the above program profile.
 If in doubt, temporarily block the program in the firewall pop up options box and do a search engine search, Google / Yahoo etc., to see if it is malicious.
 (To temporarily block the program in the firewall, select Block in the firewall pop up options box plus un-tick the Remember / Permanent option until you find out if it is malicious or not.)

-Good luck in the present security environment, you need it :) in my opinion, using a Linux or Apple computer on the Internet, is a much more peaceful experience at present.
+Good luck in the present security environment, you need it in my opinion, using a Linux or Apple computer on the Internet, is a much more peaceful experience at present.

-© peter Daley 2009
+© peter Daley 2009 (updated April 2015)

 Disclaimer: This is an amateur volunteer run service.
 Human error can provide incorrect information, and equipment malfunction can produce false readings.
 Do not rely on, or take action upon information presented on this web site or at SCCC activities, without further research.
 Views expressed in the pages, images, or tutorials on the SCCC Inc., web site or presented at venues, maybe the personal opinions of the relevant writers or presenters, and are not necessarily representative of those of SCCC Inc.